Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Results and Discussion

 \subsection{Does Synthio help long-tailed categories?}

-Figure \ref{fig:label-long-tail} shows the classification accuracy on four underrepresented categories in the ESC-50 and NSynth datasets, comparing performance before and after applying Synthio augmentations.
-We selected categories with the lowest frequency in the datasets, such as \textit{flute} and \textit{guitar}, which appear only once in the down-sampled sets.
+Figure \ref{fig:label-long-tail} shows the classification accuracy on four underrepresented categories in the NSynth dataset, comparing performance before and after applying Synthio augmentations.
+We selected categories with the lowest frequency in the downsampled dataset, such as \textit{flute} and \textit{guitar}, which appear only once in the down-sampled sets.
 Synthio significantly boosts accuracy, with improvements up to 48\%.
-Notably, categorie labels like \textit{flute} and \textit{guitar}, which originally had 0\% accuracy, show substantial gains with Synthio augmentation.
-This demonstrates Synthio’s effectiveness in enhancing performance on long-tail labels, a common challenge in real-world datasets~\citep{zhang2023deep}.
+Notably, category labels like \textit{flute} and \textit{guitar}, which originally had 0\% accuracy, show substantial gains with Synthio augmentation.
+This demonstrates Synthio’s effectiveness in boosting performance on long-tail labels, a common challenge in real-world datasets~\citep{zhang2023deep}.